How to Build Cheap Hydroponic System

 • The frequency and length of time that you water your plants is a debated topic among growers, and it also varies based on how close your plants are to their light source, how humid or dry your environment is, where you are in your grow cycle (flowering drink way more water than it does while vegetating), among a variety of other factors.

 • Choose long, thin aerators for a couple of reasons: firstly, they spread the bubbles out well, adding to a proper mix; secondly, you will need to fit them through that hole that you drilled in the side of your reservoir into the inside.
 The plug and motor will be outside the bin, so you just need to send the hose and aerator itself through that hole.

 Get It Together:

 • Now it’s time to put the top section on, nesting the flood table inside of the deep bottom reservoir.

 • Fill up your reservoir with your nutrient solution, following the instructions on your nutrients for however many liters of liquid your reservoir holds.
 Most nutrient companies measure using the metric system, so if you pour your water (reverse osmosis, please) into the reservoir in gallons you will need to do a little math to know how much nutrient to add in milliliters.
-(Good news: there are a ton of free conversion apps for iOS, Android, Blackberry, probably even whatever operating system they use in North Korea.)
+(Good news: there are a ton of free conversion apps for iOS, Android, etc.)

 • Once you have it all settled, you can start filling your flood table with your growing medium of choice.
 Like I said, my personal preference for this type of system is rockwool cubes surrounded by LECA pebbles, but one of the great things about hydroponics is our ability to customize — your plants will grow in a variety of mediums.
 Just never hesitate to ask questions and seek information wherever you may find it.